ayeshashaw/Website-Development/README.md

    - Use VSCode Live Server or any web server to view the website.

 ## Notes
-- No external libraries (Bootstrap, Tailwind, jQuery) were used, as per assignment instructions.
+- No external libraries (e.g., Bootstrap, Tailwind, jQuery) were used, in accordance with assignment instructions.
-- All images were optimised for the web to improve load performance.
+- All images were optimized for web use to enhance loading performance.
 - The website layout adapts smoothly to different screen sizes using CSS media queries.

 ## Author